erskordi/openai_gym_tutorial/simple-example/README.md

 parser.add_argument("--run", type=str, default="DQN")
 ```
 All of them are self-explanatory, however let's see each one separately.
 1. `--num-cpus`: Define how many CPU cores you want to utilize.
-Each CPU node on Eagle has 36 cores.
-Maximum value: 35
 2. `--num-gpus`: If you allocate a GPU node, then you can set this flag equal to 1.
 It also accepts partial values, in case you don't want 100% of the GPU utilized.
 3. `--name-env`: The name of the OpenAI Gym environment (later you will see how to register your own environment).
 4. `--run`: Specify the RL algorithm for agent training.